Nursing Homes

 Median Monthly Cost

-New York's nursing home costs are significantly higher than the national average, with semi-private rooms at +47.4% and private rooms at +46.3%.
+New York's costs are significantly higher than the national average, with semi-private rooms costing 48% more and private rooms 46.2% more.

 Care TypeMonthly Costvs.
 National